-Here, we show you 10 techniques to help ease the pain of rheumatoid arthritis.
+Here, doctors recommend 10 techniques to help ease the pain of rheumatoid arthritis.

-You should always be thinking about your joints, even when doing small tasks, she says.
+The main thing Dr. Reininger teaches patients is to protect their joints—even patients who are currently symptom-free.
+That means always thinking about your joints, even when you're doing small tasks, she says.

-Instead of lifting a heavy pot, slide it across the counter; use a shoulder to open a door rather your hand; and hold books in the palm of your hands, not with your fingers.
+Take lifting a heavy pot, for example—instead, slide it across the counter.
+Other options include using a shoulder to open a door rather your hand and holding books in the palm of your hands, not with your fingers.

 Walking, cycling, swimming, and light weight training done three times a week for 30 minutes can offer these benefits, but check with your doctor to make sure they are safe for you.

-Reininger recommends avoiding heavy weights and beginning with short periods of exercise until you know how a workout will make you feel.
+However, Reininger recommends avoiding heavy weights, and beginning with short periods of exercise until you know how a workout will make you feel.
 If you have pain for more than an hour afterward, you’ve overdone it.

 Other tips: Don’t exercise when joints are inflamed; take a break if you feel pain; and alternate positions periodically when performing tasks such as gardening or cooking.

 Assuming you are pain-free, Reininger says you should try to stretch all of your joints each day to the extent that it does not cause you pain.
 (Tip: A physical therapist or other physician can help tailor a stretching program for your needs.)